Go ahead and guess the year this home by architect Régis Côté was built. 1940? 1960? Last year?

 Over the last 35 years Côté has pushed to open up the profession, demonstrating in particular the added value of the involvement of architecture in fields traditionally reserved for engineering.
 He was one of the pioneers to work on the construction of large hydroelectric projects.

 His latest evolution of the timeless box is the addition of ultra thin granite applied in a panel system.
-Côté was the first architect to apply this technology, known as Eclad 1, to a residential project.
+Côté was the first architect to apply this technology, known as Eclad, to a residential project.

-Simple and elegant in its design, Eclad 1 is a system that allows for the quick and easy mounting of ultra thin stone panels on a grid structure.
-Eclad One was developed by Polycor and Eclad, a world leader in stone cladding systems.
-The result is a seamless system that saves time, labor and money.
+Simple and elegant in its design, Eclad is a system that allows for the quick and easy mounting of ultra thin stone panels on a grid structure.
+Polycor quarries and processes their North American stone blocks into specialized panels with carbon fiber for use with Eclad, a world leader in stone cladding systems.
+The result is a seamless integration that saves time, labor and money.
 Learn more about the system here.

-The rich tones and crystalline texture of Kodiak Brown granite comes alive in sunlight.
+The rich tones and crystalline texture of KODIAK BROWN™ granite comes alive in sunlight.
 The narrow gap between the ultra thin stone panels creates a weightless look.

 “I have worked with granite for years and I have learned that granite from the Lac Saint Jean region is one of the most beautiful in the world.
 As soon as I saw it I said, ‘That is what we will install.’”

-Eclad 1’s aluminum grid system relies on undercut anchors attached to the back of the 1 cm panels so they remain concealed when using such thin stone.
-The panels are available up to 9 feet by 5 feet and weight only six pounds per square foot on average, making the installation process an easier task.
+Eclad's aluminum grid system relies on undercut anchors attached to the back of the 1 cm panels so they remain concealed when using such thin stone.
+Typical panels are available up to 9 feet by 5 feet and weigh only six pounds per square foot on average, making the installation process an easier task.

 Kodiak Brown granite is quarried in the mountains of Quebec, a region Côté says produces the world's most beautiful granite.